concur/jenkins-yml-workflowLibs/docs/README.md

 # Jenkins YML Workflow

 This is a pipeline library for Jenkins 2.x that allows execution to be defined in YML rather than in a Jenkinsfile.
+Originally developed by the Workflow team at Concur in Bellevue.

 ## Requirements